Prakhar-002/LEETCODE/📜 Daily Challange 💡/May 🌈 2024/20 - 05 - 2024 --- 🧸 1863. Sum of All Subset XOR Totals 🍰 🍁 ☃️ 💖/🚀🧩leetcode sol 1863. Sum of All Subset XOR Totals.md

 # Intuition 🤔
 <!-- Describe your first thoughts on how to solve this problem. -->

-    We have to take xor or every posible subset of given array
+    We have to take xor or every possible subset of given array

     If it has more the 1 values then xor all of those values